danwing/cidfi/draft-wing-cidfi.md

 wireless networks which suffer bandwidth and delay variability.

-This document describes how clients and servers can cooperate with network elements so their QUIC streams can be augmented with information about network conditions and packet importance.
+This document describes how clients and servers can cooperate with network elements so their QUIC and DTLS streams can be augmented with information about network conditions and packet importance.

 --- middle